DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - carbon dioxide (CO2) suppresses the oxygen supply
         - halon substitutes and other nonflammable gases interfere with the chemistry of combustion and/or suppress the oxygen supply
     - Fire stages:
-        - **Stage 1**: incipient stage: at this stage, there is only air ionization and no smoke
+        - 🍐**Stage 1**: incipient stage: early warning of fire.
+At this stage, there is only air ionization and no smoke
-        - **Stage 2**: smoke stage: smoke is visible from the point of ignition
+        - 🍐**Stage 2**: smoke stage: smoke is visible from the point of ignition
-        - **Stage 3**: flame stage: this is when a flame can be seen with the naked eye
+        - 🍐**Stage 3**: flame stage: this is when a flame can be seen with the naked eye
-        - **Stage 4**: heat stage: at stage 4, there is an intense heat buildup and everything in the area burns
+        - 🍐**Stage 4**: heat stage: at stage 4, there is an intense heat buildup and everything in the area burns
     - Fire extinguisher classes:
         - **Class A**: common combustibles
         - **Class B**: liquids